-In 2011, NMAC was awarded a final, non-appealable judgment of approximately \$40 million, now up to approximately \$60 million with accruing interest, in a case relating to a breach of contract claim against Superior Automotive Group ("Superior"), one of NMAC's former dealer groups, stemming from defaults on Superior's credit lines (the "Initial Judgment").
+In 2011, NMAC was awarded a final, non-appealable judgment of approximately \$40 million, now up to approximately \$61 million with accruing interest, in a case relating to a breach of contract claim against Superior Automotive Group ("Superior"), one of NMAC's former dealer groups, stemming from defaults on Superior's credit lines (the "Initial Judgment").
 On May 22, 2017, a jury awarded approximately \$256 million in a verdict against NMAC in favor of Superior in a new trial of Superior's lender liability tort claims against NMAC, arising out of a similar set of facts as those culminating in the Initial Judgment (the "Superior Matter").
-A final judgment has not yet been entered in the Superior Matter, and the final monetary exposure from the currently un-entered 2017 verdict, if any, from the Superior Matter would be netted against the amount of the Initial Judgment.
-NMAC is engaging in all appropriate post-trial motions and plans to appeal any judgment entered on the adverse verdict.
+Judgment was entered on August 22, 2017 by the trial court in the Superior Matter.
+NMAC filed motions for a new trial and for judgment notwithstanding the verdict.
+On October 18, 2017, the Superior Court of California ruled in favor of NMAC, vacated the May 22, 2017 jury verdict, and granted NMAC's motion for a new trial regarding the Superior Matter on the grounds of (1) irregularity of the proceedings and (2) juror misconduct.
+In December 2017, Superior appealed that ruling to the California Appellate Court, delaying any new trial until approximately 2020.
+In return, NMAC cross-appealed on all issues decided unfavorably to it during the second trial.